fscorrupt/awesome-stars/README.md

 ## C# #

+- [cyanfish/naps2](https://github.com/cyanfish/naps2) - Scan documents to PDF and more, as simply as possible.
 - [IDisposable/jellyfin-plugin-justwatch](https://github.com/IDisposable/jellyfin-plugin-justwatch) - Jellyfin plugin that adds JustWatch external IDs and clickable deep-links to movies, series, seasons, and episodes - plus an opt-in task to auto-resolve them via JustWatch's API.
 - [Cyprien-png/jellyfin-binge-buddy](https://github.com/Cyprien-png/jellyfin-binge-buddy) - Keep track of your buddies' viewing progress in Jellyfin.
 Designed to sync up and resume watching together for your next IRL session.
 - [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Saves Discord chat logs to a file